AriZuu/wiced-driver/README.md

 If the patch doesn't apply cleanly, the problem might be the dos-style line endings in SDK files.
 Issue [#1][1] contains steps the fix them.

+You should now have valid patched SDK ready.

 Library doesn't use Wiced SDK Makefiles (Pico]OS Makefile system is used instead).
 Also, neither LwIP nor RTOS inside SDK is used (LwIP comes from picoos-lwip